MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 - Column C lists the beginning balance budget amounts.

 - Columns D and columns beyond list the period budget amounts.
-The amounts and formulas in these columns can be changed**.**
+The amounts and formulas in these columns can be changed.

 - The first column after all the period amounts will total all of the period budget amounts, in view-only format.